-Alternative Energy RENEWABLE REBATE PROGRAM comparing the net installation costs with the value of energy generated over the life of the equipment.
+Alternative Energy RENEWABLE REBATE P PROGRAM comparing the net installation costs with the value of energy generated over the life of the equipment.
 The following is a list of the end use, typical measures, and incentives offered: End Use Typical measure Incentives and Financing Solar Hot Water Average project costs \$10K to \$12K.
 Typically designed to provide approximately 70% of the water heating load of a typical home or business with hot water demand.
 Rebate amounts will be Solar Hot Air Low technology commercial and residential panels reduce annual heating needs by approximately 1 gallon per square foot of installed panel. based on projected production of kWh equivalent on an annual basis.
 Solar Electric PV Solar electric PV panels generate approximately 1,400 kWh annually in Maine per kW installed.
 Micro-Wind Turbine For select locations with access to reliable wind.
-Implementation Strategy The program is delivered bidding process. ed through a contractor selected d through a competitive The Efficiency Maine network of Participating Energy Advisors and Registered Vendors is comprised of over 350 contractors, vendors, suppliers, and energy professionals who have been trained to provide support to homeowners interested in engaging in weatherization projects to be more comfortable in their homes and save energy.
-Energy advisors provide recommendations to homeowners allowing them to make informed choices about the measures they want to include in the project including renewable energy measures.
-Efficiency Maine established online zip code-driven advisor and contract finder tools to enable homeowners to easily locate local weatherization professionals.
-Marketing 1 - specific information, the Efficient rovide relevant information and -
+Implementation Strategy The program is deliver bidding process. ed through a contractor selected through a competitive The Efficiency Maine network of Participating Energy Advisors and Register Vendors is comprised of over 350 contractors, vendors, suppliers, and energy professionals who have been trained to provide support to homeowners interested in engaging in weatherization projects to be more comfortable homes and save energy.
+Energy advisors provide recommendations to homeowners allowing them to make informed choices about the measure want to include in the project including renewable energy measures.
+Effici Maine established online zip code-driven advisor and contract finder tools enable homeowners to easily locate local weatherization professionals.
+Marketing , suppliers, and energy rt to homeowners more comfortable in their mmendations to about the measures they rgy measures.
+Efficiency contract finder tools to specific information, the Efficien rovide relevant information and -